scarista/scarista.github.io/content/music/acoustic/_index.md

 author: Alex
 showtoc: true
 published: true
-url: '/music/acoustic'
 ---

 ## Acoustic Player

 {{< soundcloud 1935152 >}}

+## Lyrics & Notes

 Scroll down or use the table of contents to see the lyrics and notes for these songs.

-## Lyrics & Notes

 ### A Love Song